blahosyl/operator-game/README.md

 The operator **+** is shown on each drop-down selector by default.
 It is reset whenever a new puzzle is generated, but not when the user guess is wrong, so that they can keep track of the guesses they tried more easily.

 The difficulty of the puzzle is capped by making sure the result only has a maximum of 2 decimal places.
-Wheever this is not the case, a new equation is created.
+Whenever this is not the case, a new equation is created.

 Negative integers are allowed for the solution of the equation, but not for the operands.

-[video]

 By default, the equation has 3 operands and 2 operators.
 The number of operands and operators in the equation can be changed by the [Operand selector toggle](#operand-selector-toggle).